VasiliuIonela/Portfolio/README.md

 My name is Ionela Vasiliu.
 I have started to take an interest in the software testing area.
 My goals are to improve and develop testing knowledge and technical skills, to reach the level of performance that I am capable of, in order to be a good tester.
 I would like to share my evolution in this field, starting from scratch.
 ## Tech Skills
 **Testing**
-* Can perform static analysis on the UI
-* Can be a part of a review
+* Can take part of a review
 * Can perform functional testing on web applications
 * Gained hands-on experience by testing applications created for educational purposes
 * Can create test cases and execute them in a test management tool